IBM/BluePic/README.md

 <p align="center">
 <img src="img/fb_info.PNG"  alt="Drawing" height=150 border=0 /></p>
 <p align="center">Figure 4.
 Info.plist file.</p>

-You need to create an app on your [Facebook Developers Portal](https://developers.facebook.com/quickstarts/?platform=ios).
-Then, replace the `FacebookAppID`, `FacebookDisplayName`, and `URL types` keys with your values in the `info.plist` under the `BluePic-iOS/BluePic/Configuration` directory.

 <br>
 ### 3. Connect BluePic to your Bluemix Account